anyonecancode/recipeasy/README.md

 recipes from other sites.

 I've broken the app up into small, discrete services for the search, api, storage, and UI components.
-I'm using DOCKER (TK Link) for running the whole stack in development and, potentially, for deployment as well.
+I'm using [Docker](https://www.docker.com/) for running  the whole stack in development and, potentially, for deployment as well.

 ### Database - CouchDB

 I'm using CouchDB as the database/persistent storage layer.
-I had originally planned on using Postgresql, but as I worked through the data model I realized that it made more sense to think of recipes as documents rather than joined relations fields.
+I had originally planned on using Postgresql, but as I worked through the data model I realized that it made more sense to think of recipes as documents rather than discrete fields joined together.

 For instance, how exactly would a list of ingredients work in a relational approach?
 Is 1/4 teaspoon of crushed red pepper the same ingredient as 1/4 tablespoon of ground red pepper?
-It might work to have a field for "base ingredient", eg "chicken", and then fields for subtypes and amounts ("dice", "roasted", etc), but then you've set yourself the task of normalizing the nearly infinite ways ingredient and amounts appear in recipes.
+It might work to have a field for "base ingredient", eg "chicken", and then fields for subtypes and amounts ("diced", "roasted", etc), but then you've set yourself the task of normalizing the nearly infinite ways ingredient and amounts appear in recipes.

 No, it's easier to just accept that documents belong in a document store, not a relational database.